Phase-Space Engineering and Collective Dynamics in Memcomputing: Memory's role in memcomputing

 Let's then consider the following generic DMM dynamics, which feature a set of variables $v_n \in [-1, 1]$ (representing the logical variables of the problem the DMM is designed to solve) coupled to memory variables $x_m \in [0, 1]$:

-where $n = 1, 2, ..., N$ and $m = 1, 2, ..., \tilde M$, with $N$ the number of logical variables and $\tilde M$ the number of memory variables.
+where $n = 1, 2, ..., N$ and $m = 1, 2, ..., M$, with $N$ the number of logical variables and $M$ the number of memory variables.
 Both $C_m(\vec{v}) \in [0, 1]$ and $\gamma \in [0, 1]$.

-Note that all variables have been {\it continuously relaxed}; e.g., $v_i \in \{-1, 1\} \rightarrow [-1, 1]$ (where we take $-1$ and $+1$ to be the booleans FALSE and TRUE in the original, logical problem)~\footnote{For the relaxed variables, it is enough to assign $v_i>0$ to the logical TRUE, and $v_i<0$ to the logical FALSE.}.
+Note that all variables have been {\it continuously relaxed}; e.g., $v_i \in \{-1, 1\} \rightarrow [-1, 1]$ (where we take $-1$ and $+1$ to be the booleans FALSE and TRUE, respectively, in the original, logical problem).
+For the relaxed variables, it is enough to assign $v_i>0$ to the logical TRUE, and $v_i<0$ to the logical FALSE.
 This relaxation is crucial in order to transform the discrete configuration space of the original, logical problem into a continuous phase space on which our DMM can evolve.
 In Sec.~\ref{DMM3SAT} we will provide explicit functional forms for the functions $A_{n,m}(\vec{v})$, $B_{n,m}(\vec{v})$, and $C_m(\vec{v})$.
 Here, we only assume them to be continuous real-valued functions on the space of $v_i$'s.

-We will now show how the phenomenon of DLRO in the $v_i$'s can emerge in such a system due to the memory variables $x_m$'s.
-Similar calculations have been performed recently in the context of neuromorphic devices \cite{zhang2024collective}, spin systems \cite{sipling2024memory}, and the biological brain \cite{sun2024memory}.
+We will now show how the $v_i$'s can evolve collectively in such a system due to the memory variables $x_m$'s.
+Similar calculations have been performed recently in the context of neuromorphic devices~\cite{zhang2024collective}, spin systems~\cite{sipling2024memory}, and the biological brain~\cite{sun2024memory}.
 This process requires that the memory variables evolve more slowly than the logical variables so that the $x_m$'s preserve some ``memory'' of the system's recent history.
 In fact, the presence of such memory is necessary in order for DMMs to function properly.

-To infer the existence of long-range correlations, we iteratively integrate our dynamics, similar to how a computer would simulate such dynamics numerically.
-A similar technique has been used in previous works in other contexts, including transport theory \cite{10.1063/1.1724117} and neural dynamics \cite{wilson_cowan}.
-We find this approach to be much more effective (and feasible) than, e.g., multiple-scale analysis \cite{17039} or any other existing semi-analytical techniques.
+To infer the existence of collective behavior, we iteratively integrate our dynamics, similar to how a computer would simulate such dynamics numerically.
+A similar technique has been used in previous works in other contexts, including transport theory~\cite{10.1063/1.1724117} and neural dynamics~\cite{wilson_cowan}.
+We find this approach to be much more effective (and feasible) than, e.g., multiple-scale analysis~\cite{17039} or any other existing semi-analytical techniques.
 During the iterative integration, we fix the integration timestep to be $\tau_x$, the characteristic timescale of the memory variable dynamics, which satisfies $\tau_x > \tau_v$, with $\tau_v$ as the characteristic timescale of the logical variable dynamics.

 While we cannot identify $\tau_v$ so easily from Eq.~(\ref{eqn:simple_v_dot}) without knowing the actual form of $A_{n,m}(\vec{v})$ and $B_{n,m}(\vec{v})$, we readily see from Eq.~(\ref{eqn:simple_x_dot}) that $\tau_x \approx 1/\beta$ (since $\gamma$ and $C_m(\vec{v})$ are generally $O(1)$~\cite{di2022memcomputing}).
 Therefore, after one timestep $\tau_x$,